Skip to Content

 Tours to Milford from Queenstown

 If you’re planning to be based in Queenstown and looking for more of a day-trip-type of tour to Milford Sound, that’s totally possible.
-These are my top picks!
+Keep in mind that it will be a long day, as Milford is about 4 hours from Queenstown, but there is lots to see along the way.
+Here are my top picks!

 Award-winning small group tour

 This award-winning, full-day tour from Queenstown includes a 2-hour nature cruise and plenty of stops so that you can experience the full natural diversity of Milford Sound.
 You’ll get to see two of New Zealand’s largest lakes – Lake Wakatipu and Lake Te Anau – as well as the Homer Tunnel and Eglinton Valley.
-For only $229 NZD, this is an all-inclusive type tour with everything included!
+For only $229 NZD, this tour takes care of all the details of the day for you!

 Premium Milford Sound tour with LOTR filming sites

 As well as exploring beautiful Milford Sound, this small group tour takes you past filming sites for the Lord of the Rings movies!
-It also includes lunch, snacks, and a cruise, and you’re free to add on a scenic flight if you’d like to.
-The tour is $249 NZD.
+You’ll also get a 2-hour nature cruise of Milford and get to enjoy the beautiful drive.
+It includes lunch, snacks, and a cruise, and you’re free to add on a scenic flight if you’d like to.
+The tour starts at $289 NZD and is more if you add the flight!

 Tours to Milford from Te Anau

 As the closest village to Milford Sound, Te Anau is the perfect place to stay for a bit if you have a few days to soak up the beauty of this area.
-Plus, the tours are a bit cheaper since you’re closer to Milford Sound.
+Plus, the tours from Te Anau are a bit cheaper since you’re closer to Milford Sound.

 Premium Milford Sound small group tour